tuoyl/hxmt_pipeline/README.md

         HXMTsoft pipeline.
 Using this program, you can generate a shell script that contains all the commands you need to complete the HXMT data processing.

-	<span style="color: green"> !!!
-The software is currently used to process hxmtsoft version 2.04,
-        if you need to process version 2.02 of hxmtsoft, use the --version parameter use -h parameter to see detail!!! </span>
+	!!!
+The software is currently used to process hxmtsoft version 2.04, if you need to process version 2.02 of hxmtsoft, use the --version parameter use -h parameter to see detail!!!
     -------------------------------

     Example: hpipeline -i /DATA_PATH/ExpID/ -o /OUTPUT_PATH/ --hxbary -r 83.63322083 -d 22.014461 -b bash-script-name.sh